openstack-archive/sahara/doc/source/userdoc/overview.rst

 is to remove burden of specifying all the required parameters each time user wants to launch a cluster.

+In the REST interface templates have extended functionality.
+First you can specify node-scoped parameters here, they will work as a defaults for node groups.
+Also with REST interface during cluster creation user can override template parameters for both cluster and node groups.

 Provisioning Plugins
 --------------------